 This blog post is an alternative travel guide to Iceland that will help you to design your off the beaten path road trip.

 Iceland is so much more than its popular iconic places such as the Blue Lagoon and the Golden Circle.
 During my trip to Iceland, I visited all the must-see places, but I also wanted to discover Iceland hidden gems and go off the beaten path.

 Apart from geysers, volcanos, glaciers, elves, and trolls, Iceland hides other miracles: spiritual places, also known as places of power.
 Here is what I found.

-The blue lagoon in Iceland is my blue dream.
+The Blue Lagoon in Iceland was my blue dream.
 It is a place that has long excited my imagination.
 When I finally got there, it was not what I imagined.
-What hides the Blue Lagoon in the land of ice and fire?
+What the Blue Lagoon hides in the land of ice and fire?

 I reveal all the secrets in this article.